magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42790-product-price-attributes-cannot-be-updated-for-specific-website-via-rest-api.md

     ```
 <ins>Expected results</ins>:

-Special price should get updated for a bundle product when Catalog Price has scope set to Website.
+Special price is updated for the bundled product when the **Catalog Price Scope** is set to **Website**.

 <ins>Actual results</ins>:

-Special price is not getting updated for a bundle product when Catalog Price has scope set to Website.
+Special price is not updated for the bundled product when the **Catalog Price Scope** is set to Website.

 ## Apply the patch